 This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and sets out the steps the Company has taken during the financial year from 1 August 2021 to 31 July 2022 to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

-Close Brothers Group plc (“the group” or “Close Brothers”) is a leading merchant banking group providing lending, deposit taking, wealth management services and securities trading.
+Close Brothers Group plc and its subsidiaries (“Close Brothers” or “the group”) is a leading merchant banking group providing lending, deposit taking, wealth management services and securities trading.

 Close Brothers’ Banking division, comprising Close Brothers Limited and its subsidiaries, provides specialist lending to small and medium-sized businesses and individuals across a diverse range of asset classes, and also offers deposit taking services.